Duel Elmore

 After hostilities ceased the 319th was stationed in Berlin on occupational duty and the men had more time for personal matters.
 Duel Elmore made a small enterprise and later explained it in some detail.
 “I got into the tailor business, pressing pants and did some sewing, you know, buttons, all this and that.
 You'd get fifteen, twenty-five or fifty cents, maybe.
 Didn't have a machine.
 Had an iron and an ironing board but that was it.
 I used parachute thread most of the time to sew the patches on with.
 You get those parachutes, you know, they got strings with nylon and then on the inside, there's silk thread.
 You take that outside off and inside you can get the thread out of it and it sews real nice.”

-PVT Duel Ethred Elmore was awarded 3 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, Purple Heart, Victory Ribbon, and the European-African-Middle Eastern Theatre Ribbon.
+PVT Duel Ethred Elmore was awarded 3 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, Belgian Fourragere, Presidential Unit Citation Badge, Purple Heart, World War II Victory Medal, Glider Badge, and the European-African-Middle Eastern Theatre Ribbon.